 Following the accident, FLAME was hospitalized and forced to do physical therapy for more than a year.
 The experience shook the young teen to his core, and he sought wisdom from his grandmother, the strongest Christian in his family at the time.
 They talked about repentance and redemption.
 A week later, his grandmother died unexpectedly of a heart attack at 55.
 These two life-changing events broke the ice clutching FLAME’s heart.
 “I was invited to church, and I resisted for a while,” FLAME continues.
 “Then eventually I went, heard the gospel, heard about Jesus’ love, dying for my sin, and I wept like a baby, and I gave my life to the Lord.
 I was 16 years old.”

-Today, FLAME has a degree in biblical counseling and is currently enrolled at Louisville’s Southern Seminary, viewing rich biblical knowledge as essential to his ministry.
+Today, FLAME has a degree in biblical counseling from Louisville’s Southern Seminary, viewing rich biblical knowledge as essential to his ministry.
 “I love the Bible.
 I love theology.
-I love Jesus and that light bulb moment when people get excited about Him, but what if I could take that knowledge from the Bible and connect the dots with how these things apply to our everyday lives and our personal issues and our deep-seated issues of our hearts?”
-FLAME offers.
-“I’m using [my education] now, but prayerfully, I want to use it and go deeper in how to use the degrees outside of music.”
+I love Jesus and that light bulb moment when people get excited about Him.
+I love taking the knowledge from the Bible and connecting the dots with how these things apply to our everyday lives and our deep-seated personal issues.”

 FLAME is also raising the bar in Christian hip-hop through the quality of music he creates and the artists he’s introducing to the genre via the boutique label he and his wife founded in 2010, Clear Sight Music.
 “It’s not an exclusive hip-hop label,” he explains of their company, whose first signee is pop vocalist V. Rose.
 “We’re interested in the genres of music that influence the youth culture,” he says.
 “We want to pull in artists who can serve in that capacity and give them a label home.”